sampig/sampig.github.io/_posts/2016-05-30-compiling-scilab-in-ubuntu-16.04.md

 ---
 {% include JB/setup %}

-This post is to show how to compile Scilab in Ubuntu 16.04 from my experience.
-(Ignore what is not working on your environment.)
+This post is to show how to compile Scilab with source in Ubuntu 16.04 from my experience.
+(Ignore what is not working in your environment.)

 ### Prequirements